Jim answers more questions from fellow Drillers

 The key to this kind of analysis is to line up all the customers so that the purchase cycles match.
 In other words, you need to enforce the same start date.
 One way to do this, for example, is look at all new customers who started in January 2007; of the ones that bought again, when did they purchase – 5 weeks, 6 weeks, 7 weeks out?
 What percentage of new starts in January (or any other month) purchased in each of the subsequent weeks?
 Be aware choosing a single month may create results that have a seasonal bias, but I’m not sure that is relevant in a product line like yours.

 A more complex but possibly more accurate way to do this is to “normalize” the start date of all new customers in 2006 and then look at the subsequent purchase patterns – given the same start date, what percent bought again 5 weeks out, 6 weeks out, 7 weeks out?
-You can achieve virtually the same thing by taking each month of 2006 and running it through the same drill as the one described above for January 2007, though it won’t be as accurate.
+You can achieve virtually the same thing by taking each month of current year and running it through the same drill as the one described above for following year, though it won’t be as accurate.

 Once you have nailed the cycle for new customers, you can move on to see if there is any change in optimal cycle date as customers age.
 My guess is the cycle probably gradually lengthens until the customer defects.
 If this is true, it might be worth it to do two mailings with different cycles – one cycle for customers who became new customers in the past (say) 6 months and all other customers.
 It’s likely in this business there could be an important behavioral difference between new and current customers that would allow you to deliver a more optimized mailing cycle.

 Failing access to any analytical means to drill down into the data first, because either you lack the resources or simply don’t have the time, set up your next drop with flagged segments based on “weeks since last purchase” and look at profit per customer.
 You could also back into this if you have good promotional history on your customers.